-The Glock 43 for this review was provided by the Kentucky Gun Company.
+The firearm for this Glock 43 review was provided by the Kentucky Gun Company.

 Except the spare magazine!
-The G43 ships with both a flush-fit and an extended magazine.
+The G43 ships with both a flush-fit and an extended 6-round magazine.
 The flush-mount mag offers ultimate concealability.
 The extended mag may play peekaboo in small-pocketed pants, but it gives deep-pocketed owners (in more ways than one) welcome pinky purchase, increasing the 43’s shootability/accuracy by a measurable margin.
 If only they could fit one more round in the handle … nope.
-Six is your lot, no matter how you get a grip.
+Six round capacity is your lot, no matter how you get a grip.
+A large magazine release makes quick work of removing the magazine.

 I fed our Kentucky Gun Company-provided pistol several hundreds of rounds of ammo.
-The count included Winchester White Box, Federal Premium, Remington UMC and Magtech (both 115 gr and 124 gr weights).
-I also ran the 43 with Winchester 147 gr Train & Defend (our 2014 Reader’s Choice Ammo of the Year award winner), 124 gr Hornady XTPs, and 124 gr Remington Golden Sabers.
-I didn’t experience a single failure to feed, eject or throw lead downrange in a hurry.
+The count included Winchester White Box, Federal Premium, Remington UMC and Magtech (both 115gr and 124gr weights).
+I also ran the 43 with Winchester 147 gr Train & Defend (our 2014 Reader’s Choice Ammo of the Year award winner), 124gr Hornady XTPs, and 124gr Remington Golden Sabers.
+I didn’t experience a single malfunction, failure to feed, eject or throw lead downrange in a hurry.

 Which is not to say Jerry Miculek couldn’t use a Glock 43 to shoot the eye out of a newt at 50 paces.
 Once you get to grips with the 43, literally, slow-firing the gun reveals a firearm capable of 10-ring accuracy at bad breath-and-better distances.
 The 43’s Glock-standard U-shaped sights — love ’em or hate ’em — seem extra-large on such a small gun, and that’s no small advantage.
 TTAG’s JWT reckons all self-defense guns should have standard night sights and that makes a lot of sense.
 But again, the 43’s best deployed as a point-shooting point blank self-defense gun.